Nofar Carmeli

-I am a researcher, employed by Inria, at the BOREAL joint project-team (LIRMM, Inria, University of Montpellier, CNRS) in Montpellier, France.
+I am a researcher, employed by Inria, at the Boreal joint project-team (LIRMM, Inria, University of Montpellier, CNRS) in Montpellier, France.

 Contact.